syler11/ms1-gym/README.md

 Photo by Cliff Booth from Pexels quotes-lady.jpg
 Photo by Elly Fairytale from Pexels
 Image by rawpixel.com - Rob
+Image by pixabay.com - weights.jpg
+Photo by William Choquette from Pexels - treadmill.jpg
+Photo by F-Jord from Pexels - lockerroom.jpg
+Photo by Polina Tankilevitch from Pexels - nutribar.jpg
 * I received inspiration for this project from X